History of the Roman Empire: 98–117: Trajan

 Upon his accession to the throne, Trajan prepared and launched a carefully planned military invasion in Dacia, a region north of the lower Danube whose inhabitants the Dacians had long been an opponent to Rome.
 In 101, Trajan personally crossed the Danube and defeated the armies of the Dacian king Decebalus at the Battle of Tapae.
 The emperor decided not to press on towards a final conquest as his armies needed reorganisation, but he did impose very hard peace conditions on the Dacians.
 At Rome, Trajan was received as a hero and he took the name of Dacicus, a title that appears on his coinage of this period.
 Decebalus complied with the terms for a time, but before long he began inciting revolt.
 In 105 Trajan once again invaded and after a yearlong invasion ultimately defeated the Dacians by conquering their capital, Sarmizegetusa Regia.
 King Decebalus, cornered by the Roman cavalry, eventually committed suicide rather than being captured and humiliated in Rome.
 The conquest of Dacia was a major accomplishment for Trajan, who ordered 123 days of celebration throughout the empire.
 He also constructed Trajan's Column in the middle of Trajan's Forum in Rome to glorify the victory.

-In 112, Trajan was provoked by the decision of Osroes I to put his own nephew Axidares on the throne of the Kingdom of Armenia.
+In 112, Trajan was provoked by the decision of Osroes I to put the latter’s own nephew Axidares on the throne of the Kingdom of Armenia.
 The Arsacid dynasty of Armenia was a branch of the Parthian royal family established in 54.
 Since then, the two great empires had shared hegemony of Armenia.
 The encroachment on the traditional Roman sphere of influence by Osroes ended the peace which had lasted for some 50 years.

 Trajan first invaded Armenia.
 He deposed the king and annexed it to the Roman Empire.
 Then he turned south into Parthian territory in Mesopotamia, taking the cities of Babylon, Seleucia and finally the capital of Ctesiphon in 116, while suppressing the Kitos War, a Jewish uprising across the eastern provinces.
 He continued southward to the Persian Gulf, whence he took Mesopotamia as a new province of the empire and lamented that he was too old to follow in the steps of Alexander the Great and continue his invasion eastward.

 But he did not stop there.
 In 116, he captured the great city of Susa.
 He deposed the emperor Osroes I and put his own puppet ruler Parthamaspates on the throne.
 Not until the reign of Heraclius would the Roman army push so far to the east, and Roman territory never again reached so far eastward.
 During his rule, the Roman Empire reached its greatest extent; it was quite possible for a Roman to travel from Britain to the Persian Gulf without leaving Roman territory.